 Edward C. ChowSenior Fellow, Energy and National Security ProgramPrograms:Topics:

-Edward Chow, a senior fellow in the Energy and National Security Program at CSIS, is an international energy expert with more than 30 years of oil industry experience.
-He has worked in Asia, the Middle East, Africa, South America, Europe, and the former Soviet Union.
-He has developed policy and business strategy and successfully negotiated complex, multibillion-dollar international business ventures.
+Edward Chow, a senior fellow in the Energy and National Security Program at CSIS, is an international energy expert with more than 35 years of industry experience.
+He has worked in Asia, the Middle East, Africa, South America, Europe, Russia, and the Caspian region.
+He has developed government policy and business strategy, as well as successfully negotiated complex, multibillion-dollar, international business ventures.
 He specializes in oil and gas investments in emerging economies.
-He has advised U.S. and foreign governments, international oil companies, multinational corporations, multilateral agencies, and international financial institutions.
-He also teaches part-time at the Elliott School for International Affairs at George Washington University.
+He has advised governments, international financial institutions, major oil companies, and leading multinational corporations.

 Chow spent 20 years with Chevron Corporation in U.S. and overseas assignments.
 He was head of international external affairs at headquarters in California.
 He played a leading role in negotiating international commercial agreements.
 While he was Chevron’s principal international representative in Washington, he worked closely with the White House, Capitol Hill, federal departments and agencies, foreign governments, international financial institutions, and the foreign policy community on international economic policy affecting worldwide energy investments.
 Between 1989 and 1991, he was based in Beijing as Chevron’s country manager for China.
 Chow is a graduate of Ohio University with a bachelor’s degree in economics and a master’s degree in international affairs.
-He has published articles in leading academic and foreign policy journals on global energy developments, spoken on energy at conferences in the United States, Europe, and Asia, and appeared in major international media.
+He has published articles in leading academic and foreign policy journals on global energy developments, spoken on energy at international conferences, universities, and think tanks in the United States, Europe, and Asia, and appeared on major international media.

 In The News